bevyengine/bevy/_release-content/release-notes/render_graph_as_systems.md

 the `Core3d`, `Core2d`, or custom rendering schedules and executed within the render world.

 The render graph was originally designed when Bevy's ECS was less mature.
-In order to add custom rendering functionality, we required user to implement a trait `Node`, derive a `RenderLabel`, and use a targeted API for ordering this rendering work relative to other tasks:
+In order to add custom rendering functionality, we required users to implement a trait `Node`, derive a `RenderLabel`, and use a targeted API for ordering this rendering work relative to other tasks:

 ```rust